2024–25 Texas Southern Lady Tigers basketball team

-The 2024–25 Texas Southern Lady Tigers basketball team will represent Texas Southern University during the 2024–25 NCAA Division I women's basketball season.
-The Lady Tigers, who are led by third-year head coach Vernette Skeete, will play their home games at the Health and Physical Education Arena located in Houston, Texas, as members of the Southwestern Athletic Conference (SWAC).
+The 2024–25 Texas Southern Lady Tigers basketball team represented Texas Southern University during the 2024–25 NCAA Division I women's basketball season.
+The Lady Tigers, who were led by third-year head coach Vernette Skeete, played their home games at the Health and Physical Education Arena located in Houston, Texas, as members of the Southwestern Athletic Conference (SWAC).

 Previous season

 The Lady Tigers finished the 2023–24 season 7–22, 5–12 in SWAC play, to finish in a tie for ninth place.
 Since only the top eight teams qualify for the SWAC tournament, the Lady Tigers failed to qualify.

 Preseason

 On September 19, 2024, the SWAC released their preseason coaches poll.
 Texas Southern was picked to finish ninth in the SWAC regular season.